infinitered/ignite/boilerplate/e2e/README.md

 "device": { "name": "iPhone 11", "os": "iOS 13.2" }

-NOTE: as of 10/14/2021, do not set the iOS value to `15.0` or higher, or a Detox crash may occur.
+NOTE: as of October 2021, do not set the iOS value to `15.0` or higher, or a Detox crash may occur.
 This is a Detox issue that is well documented and should be fixed soon.

 ## Adding tests